 Welcome!
-I am Associate Professor and Chair of the Department of History at Nipissing University.
-My full CV is available here.
-The following is some highlights.
+I am Associate Professor in the Department of History and the graduate program in Environmental Sciences/Studies at Nipissing University.

 Hist 1106 Food: A North American History

 Hist 2166 Survival: Canada in Global Environmental History

 Hist 2167 Bodies and Nature in the Environmental Era

 Hist 3267 Food, Land and Subsistence in Canadian History

 Hist 3297: Place and People in Rural Canada

 Hist 4485 The Nature of Capitalism in Canada